zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

 ## Recommendations for Further Improvements
 1. Explore Different Backbones: Test other models besides CLIP to potentially improve adaptation performance.
 2. Enhance Augmentation Techniques: Experiment with advanced data augmentation methods to bolster robustness.
-3. Parameter Tuning: Conduct hyperparameter optimization for better adaptation results.We
+3. Parameter Tuning: Conduct hyperparameter optimization for better adaptation results.

-4. Real-World Testing: Apply the model to other datasets with varying domain shifts to evaluate generalizability.
+4. When CLIP is used, also ensembling the model with prompt tuning approach (see TPT paper) similar to MEMO might provide more robust results.

 PS: This is the implementation of the paper for the Deep Learning Master Course at the University of Trento.
 [March 2024]